-- 1. Each student is responsible for his/her own supplies.
+- 1. Each resident is responsible for his/her own supplies.
 This includes stationery supplies, except for official correspondence through the Grad Pros Program Coordinator. - 2.
-The student assigned to present in Treatment Planning Seminar is authorized to make copies of the data on the clinic copier for each attending faculty.
-A PDF copy will be sent to fellow students. - 3.
-A set of keys and a Prox card will be issued to you when you enter the Program giving you access to the building and all necessary work areas.
+The resident assigned to present in Treatment Planning Seminar is authorized to make copies of the data on the clinic copier for each attending faculty.
+A PDF copy will be sent to fellow residents. - 3.
+A set of keys and a Prox card will be issued to residents when starting the Program giving you access to the building and all necessary work areas.
 These keys are your responsibility and present a security risk if you lose them.
 They are to be returned to the Grad Pros Program Coordinator when you finish the Program.